-Instrument/Equipment Core/Facility: Advanced Prototyping Center at Wright Lab
+Instrument/equipment Core/Facility: Advanced Prototyping Center at Wright Lab

 Abrasive water jet cutting